innodatalabs/innodatalabs.github.io/_posts/2017-08-15-the-newb-guide-to-google-cloud-machine-learning-engine-episode-one.md

 To learn more about SavedModel, you may checkout this url:  https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md

 In this blog, we will be using the SavedModelBuilder class to save the MetaGraphs and associated variables.
-Once the model is saved to our export folder, we will upload these files to the "regression" folder on Google Storage.
+Once the model is saved to the export folder, it will be uploaded to the "regression" folder on Google Storage.

 ```python